- Home

 The first thing to ask yourself when you find yourself standing at a crossroads is to ask yourself what really matters to you.
 What are your core values and beliefs?
 What are you most passionate about?
 And what are your top priorities in life?

-Ideally, the path you choose will be the one that aligns most closely with these core values, so that you can make a decision that allows you to stay as true to yourself as possible.
+Ideally, the path you choose will be the one that aligns most closely with these core values, so you can make a decision that allows you to stay true to yourself.

-Sometimes this might mean sacrificing a toxic relationship that’s making you unhappy, or taking steps to move towards a job opportunity that’s more fulfilling than the role that you’re currently in – even if this means compromising on some factors that are less important to you, such as the location of the job, or how much it pays.
+Sometimes this might mean sacrificing a toxic relationship that no longer aligns with who you truly are, or taking steps to move towards a job opportunity that’s more fulfilling than the role that you’re currently in – even if this means compromising on some factors that are less important to you, such as the location of the job, or how much it pays.

-In a battle of head and heart, being true to ourselves often involves the use of both.
-It can mean listening to your heart and then using your head to work out which steps you need to take in order to follow that path.
+In a battle of head and heart, being true to ourselves often involves both.
+It can mean listening to your heart and then using your head to work out which steps you need to take to follow that path.

-Being true to ourselves is important and shouldn’t be overlooked because it’s linked to our self-esteem, self-worth, and happiness.
-If you’re not sure where to start, you might find some useful pointers in our article; 10 practices for self-exploration.
+Being true to ourselves shouldn’t be overlooked because it’s linked to our self-esteem, self-worth, and happiness.
+If you’re not sure where to start, you might find some useful pointers in our article: 10 practices for self-exploration.

 2. Does that path challenge me to grow?

-Sometimes it can feel easier to choose the path that has the least complications, or that feels the least scary.
-But sometimes, it’s the path that feels most daunting, and that really pushes us outside of our comfort zone, that gives us the greatest opportunity to grow and develop.
+Sometimes it can feel easier to choose the path with the least complications, or that feels the least scary.
+But sometimes, it’s the path that feels most daunting and pushes us outside of our comfort zone that gives us the greatest opportunity to develop.

-Consider whether the path you’re leaning towards will challenge you to grow; or whether it’s simply a safe option because it’s more straightforward, or makes for a smoother transition from where you currently are.
+Consider whether the path you’re leaning towards will challenge you to grow, or whether it’s simply a safe option, or makes for a smoother transition from where you currently are.

 If change is something that you struggle with, you might like to have a read of our article, 18 ways to step outside of your comfort zone.
-Or, you might find inspiration in Kev Chester’s personal story on our website.
+Or, you might find inspiration in Kev Chester’s personal story.
 Kev wrote The Creative Nudge – a book designed to help people go out of their comfort zone and try new things.

-There’s no right or wrong answer when it comes to choosing a path, but often the best things happen when we’re prepared to venture outside of situations that are easy or familiar to us.
+There’s no right or wrong answer when choosing a path, but often the best things happen when we’re prepared to venture outside situations that are familiar to us.
 As American author and professor John A. Shedd once said…

 “A ship in harbour is safe, but that is not what ships are built for.”